folkvangrn/yggdrasil/README.md

   - APP_ADMIN_FIRSTNAME=test
   - APP_ADMIN_LASTNAME=test

+After that simple ```java -jar app_name.jar``` should set up a backend server.
+Configuring proxy to serve endpoints at different URLs is highly encouraged, as it might be used to perform load balancing and version management.

 ## Backend API documentation
-Swagger is avaible after running application under url: http://localhost:8080/swagger-ui/index.html
+Swagger is avaible after running application on endpoint: ```/swagger-ui/index.html```